WELCOME TO AAPS

 Our Goals and Dreams:

-A prominent goal is to raise the funds for the purchase of the largest remaining piece of float copper discovered in the Copper Country of Michigan, and to house it at a facility that protects the discovery and draws attention to the significance of copper and the copper country to the development of civilizations in North America and elsewhere in the world.
+- A prominent goal was to raise the funds for the purchase of the largest remaining piece of float copper discovered in the Copper Country of Michigan, and to house it at a facility that protects the discovery and draws attention to the significance of copper and the copper country to the development of civilizations in North America and elsewhere in the world.
+Since AAPS had begun the huge challenge of fund raising, we have poured over $30,000 into contract payments to the owners, have paid to move it from the Copper Country to Marquette for greater exposure and publicity, and then moved back again, when AAPS’s two contracts failed to raise the needed $350,000, and another group tried and could not raise the funds.
+But we DID keep it from being sold and melted down for commercial purposes.
+We consider the expense as RENT.

-To create a COPPER TRAIL linking sites along ancient copper routes.
+- To create with signage, a COPPER TRAIL linking sites along ancient copper routes.
 To enlist the participation of townspeople and politicians, state and Federal Parks departments...anyone who can help illuminate this worthy, historical, educational goal.

-To create an educational program that introduces the evidence of pre Columbian activities in the U.P. and its significance.
+- To create educational programs that introduces the evidence of pre Columbian activities in the U.P. and its significance.
+We do this with our annual AAPS Conference on Ancient America (2016 was our 12th) and with our winter-time free programs to the public at Peter White Public Library.

-To publish a bi-annual report and educational publication that encourages the pursuit of ancient archeology and geology.
+- To publish an annual report and educational publication that encourages the pursuit of ancient archeology and geology.

-Furthermore, we shall provide open forum for all serious researchers, who have data to share so that it may be “laid out on the table,” to see how the pieces fit with those from other researchers.
+Furthermore, we shall provide open forum for all serious researchers, professional and amateur, who have data to share so that it may be “laid out on the table,” to see how the pieces fit with those from other researchers.

 Disclaimer: However, though the personal views, opinions, theories and conclusions expressed by individual researchers and presenters are not necessarily endorsed by AAAPF, we wish to provide an open forum, website and eventually a museum to present this diverse material for all to access for their own areas of study and research.

-Notes on the images shown in our banner: The stones are from the controversial "Burrows Cave" AKA "Embarrass Caves" and they may not be authentic.
+Notes on the images shown in our banner: The stones are from the controversial "Burrows Cave" AKA "Embarrass Caves" and there is a possibility they may not be authentic.
+(Though our experts believe they are among the original stones from the caves.)
 We had innocently chosen the mapstone simply because it represented the area of the Great Lakes and Michigan where so much ancient copper mining and trade activity has occurred.
 We do not make the claim that the stones are authentic or ancient, and do not know who made them, or when.
 We hold a wait-and-see position to see if those caves contain valuable artifacts and evidences, until they are examined in a legal and scientific manner.
 We hope to see this happen within a few years...then the truth will finally be told.

 AAPS and the Largest Known Float Copper In the World!